 This page will have many of the resources you'll need to support your child's online learning.
 Please check back often.

-Some Important thoughts about Remote Learning!
+Some Important thoughts about hybrid and remote Learning!

 1. Understand what it means to be a good digital citizen.
 Digital citizenship is the basis of all digital learning.
 In order to play, learn, and create online, students and their families have to understand what it means to be a responsible online citizen.
 Just as we start the school year off setting norms for a happy, safe learning environment, teaching about digital citizenship will serve the same purpose.